Coping with changes after brain tumour treatment

 If needed, a district or community nurse may visit you at home.
 Your GP or someone at the hospital can arrange this before you go home.
 The nurse can help you with things like looking after your wound or managing your medicines.

 Some people have support from a specialist nurse to manage any symptoms caused by the tumour.
 This nurse may be called a palliative care nurse or Macmillan nurse.
-They support people who are living with a brain tumour and are experts in symptom control.
-They can give you and your family emotional support and information about other services that may help you.
+They are experts in symptom control and support people who are living with a brain tumour.
+They can give you and your family emotional support and information about other services that may help.
 They can also support people who are nearing the end of life.

 Getting support